FlyingFrogger317/hollow-knight-charms-rebalanced-holland/README.md

 - Dashmaster:
 - Sprintmaster: Works in air (50% done)
 - Grubsong: No changes
-- Grubberfly's Elegy: 0% done
+- Grubberfly's Elegy: 33% done, works even not at max health